-Olives were on my mind after a visits to an olive grove and olive oil processing facility.
-Not surprisingly, I found a handful of advertisements and ephemera, but the real gems were Vincent Van Gogh’s olive tree paintings from 1889.
+Olives were on my mind after visits to an olive grove and olive oil processing facility.
+Not surprisingly, the search tools led me to a handful of advertisements and ephemera, but the real gems were Vincent Van Gogh’s olive tree paintings from 1889.
 Join me below to learn more about this series of paintings.

 It was 1889 and Vincent van Gogh was worried that he would hurt himself or others (this was not long after the incident with the ear), so in May he admitted himself to the Saint-Paul-de-Mausole psychiatric hospital in Saint-Rémy, France.
 There he could receive care and observation (and sharp blades would be locked away).

 Once Van Gogh’s mental stability improved, the hospital staff allowed him to leave the building so he could paint on the hospital grounds.
-Eventually, they even let him make short journeys to nearby locations, like olive groves and hillsides with cypress trees.
-Despite intermittent bouts of instability — like an incident where he ate a lot of paint and the staff limited his art to pencil drawing — the time in the hospital was an artistically productive period: during the year of his confinement, he produced some remarkable paintings, including Starry Night.
-He also produced 14 of olive tree paintings (an incomplete list of the paintings is at the bottom of this post).
+Eventually, they even let him make short journeys to nearby locations, like hillsides with cypress trees and olive groves.
+Despite intermittent bouts of instability — like an incident where he ate a lot of paint and the staff limited his art materials to pencils — the time in the hospital was an artistically productive period.
+During the year of his confinement, he produced some remarkable paintings, including Starry Night.
+He also produced 14 olive tree paintings (an incomplete list of the paintings is at the bottom of this post).

 “…Too Beautiful for Me to Dare Paint…”

 Olives had been on Van Gogh’s mind before his admission to the hospital.
 Just one month earlier, Vincent wrote his brother Theo 1,